apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/scraping-practice.webp)

-We've already scraped number 1 and 2 in the [Getting started with Apify scrapers](/academy/apify-scrapers/getting-started) tutorial, so let's get to the next one on the list: title.
+We've already scraped numbers 1 and 2 in the [Getting started with Apify scrapers](/academy/apify-scrapers/getting-started) tutorial, so let's get to the next one on the list: title.

 ### [](#title) Title